NO PHONE CALLS PLEASE.

 GENERAL DESCRIPTION:

-MORES is a team-based crisis intervention for children and adolescents ages 3 to 21 years experiencing escalating emotional and/or behavioral needs.
+MORES (Mobile Outreach, Response, Engagement, and Stabilization) is a team-based crisis intervention for children and adolescents ages 3 to 21 years experiencing escalating emotional and/or behavioral needs.
 MORES provides up to eight weeks of follow-up services for individuals who have experienced a behavioral health crisis.
 The goal of the MORES program is to stabilize the present concern, empower and educate families to monitor, manage and cope with similar situations in the future, establish and build resiliency skills and strengthen the natural support systems of youth and families.

 The MORES Family Support Partner (FSP) is a community-based service provided to the caregiver/family of a child/youth that has mental illness, substance use disorder or co-occurring diagnoses.
 Family Support Partners provide structured, one-to-one, person-centered, strength-based interventions that promote self-determination, self-advocacy and focus on recovery and resiliency for the child/youth and caregivers.
 The service provided to the caregiver and family must be directed exclusively toward the benefit of the child/youth.
 A FSP works with the enhanced mobile crisis team to improve the outcomes for child/youth that are involved in multiple systems and increase the child/youth and the family's capacity to manage their own services and support while promoting recovery and healthy relationships.
 The FSP service is based on the belief that family voice and choice are essential in care and in producing positive outcomes.